madaboutcode/llm-prompts/README.md

 > AI generated

+## Disclaimer

+**Important**: Some of the prompts and techniques in this repository may have been collected from various sources across the internet.
+While efforts have been made to curate and organize this content, original sources may not always be linked or credited.
+Users should be aware that not all content is original, and some may come from unattributed sources.

 ## Overview

 This repository is a curated collection of prompts, techniques, and tools for effectively working with AI language models.
 It's designed to be a comprehensive resource for developers, researchers, and enthusiasts looking to optimize their interactions with AI systems.